-With its still-unspoiled beaches, tasty food, and extremely competitive prices, Albania is undoubtedly the trending summer destination in the Balkans and a great option for family travel.
+With its still-unspoiled beaches, tasty food, and highly competitive prices, Albania is undoubtedly the trending summer destination in the Balkans and an excellent option for family travel.

 The Albanian Riviera is very wild and populated by many different species of animals.
-Driving along the glorious state highway 8 in south Albania, I happened to meet donkeys, cows, turtles, frogs, sheep, boars, dogs, goats, and many other animals!
+Driving along the glorious state highway 8 in the south of Albania, I met donkeys, cows, turtles, frogs, sheep, boars, dogs, goats, and many other animals!

 The Albanian coastline is also dotted with abandoned bunkers from the Enver Hoxha era.
 This former Albanian dictator was so consumed by his fear of a military invasion that he literally covered the whole country with concrete bunkers, which still guard both the coast and the hinterland like a neglected army of untended beetles.

 What is the best beach in Albania?
 Oh, that is too hard to say, but this guide will give you an idea of a few of the best Albanian beaches, and you can decide for yourself.

 Without further ado, though, here are the most beautiful beaches in Albania you’ll encounter when driving along State Highway 8 from north to south.
 They are organized by their location to the nearest city.